DamianAgi/molecool/README.md

 A python package for analysing and visualizing xyz files.
 This repository is currently under development.

+This code was developed by the University of Notre Dame.
+Go Irish!

 ### Copyright

 Copyright (c) 2022, Damian Agi